What Is a Main Water Line?

 Does Homeowners Insurance Cover It?

-Standard homeowners insurance does not cover main water line repairs or replacements.
-Coverage is typically limited to sudden and accidental damage inside the home (such as a burst pipe that floods your living room) — not the underground service line leading to it.
+Standard homeowners insurance does not cover main water line repairs or replacements in 2026.
+Coverage is typically limited to sudden and accidental damage inside the home (such as a burst pipe that floods your living room), not the underground service line leading to it.
+Damage from age, wear and tear, corrosion, or gradual deterioration is also excluded.

 However, several options exist to protect yourself:

-Ask your insurance agent about a service line coverage endorsement — insurers like Liberty Mutual, Progressive, and others offer this as an affordable add-on.
+Ask your insurance agent about a service line coverage endorsement.
+Insurers like Liberty Mutual, Progressive, Travelers, and SageSure offer this as an affordable add-on.
 You can also check whether your water utility offers a standalone water line protection plan.
-It's a small monthly cost compared to a $3,000–$7,000 surprise repair bill.
+It's a small monthly cost compared to a $2,000 to $15,000 surprise repair bill.

 Emergency Procedures for a Main Line Break